evildmp/vurt/articles/twelve-rules.rst

 An interview is often a high-stress situation.
 The pressure is on *you*.
 Perhaps you're not an experienced interviewee, or don't know what to expect, or you're one of those people who always comes up with the answer they wanted to give five minutes too late.

-Whatever form it takes, candidates' almost invariably try to hide their vulnerability.
+Whatever form it takes, candidates almost invariably try to hide their vulnerability.
 It's a mistake; **if you feel vulnerable in an interview, acknowledge and admit it**.

 Name it